hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdRouter/HummingbirdRouter.md

 ## RequestContext transformation

-You can transform the `RequestContext` to a different type for a group of routes using `ContextTransform`.
+You can transform the ``RequestContext`` to a different type for a group of routes using ``/HummingbirdRouter/ContextTransform``.
 When you define the `RequestContext` type you are converting to you need to define how you initialize it from the original `RequestContext`.

 ```swift
 struct MyNewRequestContext: RequestContext {